-Kvass is a fermented drink traditionally made from rye, but in this version, beets are substituted and lend their beautiful red color to the finished cocktail.
+Kvass is a fermented drink traditionally made from rye, but in this version, we use beets, which lend their beautiful red color to the finished cocktail.

 For the beet kvass